-The NMSBIC helped to create and continues to support a statewide business financial literacy resource called Finance New Mexico (see www.financenewmexico.org).
+The NMSBIC helped to create and continues to support a statewide business financial literacy resource called Finance New Mexico www.financenewmexico.org).
 The organization was selected in 2009 as the Albuquerque Chamber of Commerce Small Business Advocate of the Year.
-Each week, business-related articles are published in several New Mexico newspapers and also circulated electronically to businesses economic development organizations throughout the state.
-Finance New Mexico has developed a business resource web site with a valuable archive of business-related articles.
-Also, in 2013, Finance New Mexico introduced its "Grow It!" program in partnership with the New Mexico Municipal League.
+Each week, business-related articles are published in several New Mexico newspapers and also electronically to businesses circulated economic development organizations throughout the state.
+In 2013, Finance New Mexico introduced its "Grow It!" program in partnership with the New Mexico Municipal League.
 When a business registers in their local community, a Grow It! package is delivered to the business with information about financial resources and services available to small businesses in New Mexico.
 Finance New Mexico plays an important role in publicizing the NMSBIC's programs in all corners of the State.

-Española Community Meeting: Accessing Capital in New Mexico
+Clovis Community Meeting: Accessing Capital in New Mexico

-NMSBIC's August 2013 Board meeting was held in Española, New Mexico.
-In connection with its Board meeting, the NMSBIC organized and presented a community meeting in Española entitled, Accessing Capital in New Mexico.
-The meeting included presentations from representatives of the Regional Development Corporation, the Small Business Development Center at Northern New Mexico College, the Technology Transfer Division of Los Alamos National Laboratory, the Española Valley Chamber of Commerce, The Loan Fund, Accion, WESST Corp., and the NMSBIC.
-The meeting was well attended with active audience participation during a question and answer session.
-This meeting continued the tradition of holding community outreach meetings throughout the state.
-In prior years the Board has held community outreach meetings in Hobbs, Taos, Farmington, Las Cruces, and Santa Fe.
+NMSBIC's October 2014 Board meeting will be held in Clovis, New Mexico.
+In connection with its Board meeting, the NMSBIC will present a community meeting in Clovis entitled, Accessing Capital in New Mexico.
+The meeting will include presentations from representatives of the Clovis Industrial Development Corporation, the Small Business Development Center at Clovis Community College, the Clovis Chamber of Commerce, The Loan Fund, Accion, WESST Corp., and the NMSBIC.
+This meeting continues the tradition of holding community outreach meetings throughout the state.
+In prior years the Board has held community outreach meetings in Española, Hobbs, Taos, Farmington, Las Cruces, and Santa Fe.
 It is the Board's intention to continue to hold at least one of its meetings in communities around New Mexico each year.